aimms/how-to/Articles/159/159-exchange-data-with-cloud.rst

 services or retrieves data from that web service.

-For this option the information security measures are completely in the hands of the developers of the web service offered from the on-premise platform.
+For this option the information security measures are completely in the hands of the developers of the web service offered from the AIMMS PRO On-Premise.

 Examples
 ^^^^^^^^^